Farmer: Chris Richardson, Grove Farm, Sleaford, South Lincolnshire

 CF N-Min and Milling Wheat- Perfecting Premium Quality

 When it comes to getting the best performance from milling wheat, we all know that yield isn't everything.
 Consistent achievement of grain quality and protein content is an essential goal- and one that is extremely dependent on accurate Nitrogen management.

 Being able to benefit from the high yield potential of modern milling varieties whilst achieving the promised protein levels takes careful Nitrogen management.

 At Chris Richardson’s Grove Farm at Swaton in Lincolnshire, N-Min is showing the way to achieving yields approaching 12t/ha at the all important 13.0% protein.

-In trials carried out in 2016, using Skyfall, the plots with the farm’s standard practice of applying 250kg N/ha delivered a yield 11.19t/ha whilst those with the CF N-Min advised application rate of 215kg/ha from DoubleTop® and Nitram applications– produced a yield of 11.57t/ha.
+In trials carried out, using Skyfall, the plots with the farm’s standard practice of applying 250kg N/ha delivered a yield 11.19t/ha whilst those with the CF N-Min advised application rate of 215kg/ha from DoubleTop® and Nitram applications– produced a yield of 11.57t/ha.

 The combined effect of the 16% saving on applied Nitrogen– £140/ha as opposed to £163/ha – and the additional yield produced add up to an increase in profit of £73.